jiamingluuu/notes/database/DDIA.md

+# Skipped Sections
+1. Data Models and Query Languages
+   - Query Languages for Dta
+   - Graph-Like Data Models
+     - Graph Queries in SQL
+     - Triple-Stores and SPARQL
+     - The Foundation: Datalog
+2. Storage and Retrieval
+   - Transaction Processing or Analytics?
+   - Column-Oriented Storage
+3. Encoding and Evolution

 # Part I. Foundations of Data Systems
 ## 1. Reliable, Scalable, and Maintainable Applications
 *Data-intensive*, on the contrary of compute-intensive, application is mainly